aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world_exercises.rst

    MARTe signal names are case-sensitive.
 The signal name ``counter`` is misspelled as ``Counter`` in the configuration file.

-   The GAMDataSource complains that the ``GAMDisplay`` GAM is requesting for a signal named ``Counter``, which does not exist and the application fails to start.
+   The GAMDataSource complains that the ``GAMDisplay`` GAM is requesting a signal named ``Counter``, which does not exist, and the application fails to start.

    .. code-block:: console